klogt-as/intercept/README.md

 # @klogt/intercept

-Small, MSW‑flavored HTTP interception for tests — built for **Node 20+** (native `fetch`).
-Declare routes, return typed JSON, attach client adapters (e.g. Axios) — and keep your tests fast, deterministic, and free of manual mocks.
+Small but powerful — MSW-flavored HTTP interception for tests, built for **Node 20+** with native `fetch`.
+Write routes inline, return typed JSON, and plug in clients like Axios — all while keeping tests fast, reliable, and free of mocks.

+✅ Declare routes directly in your tests
+✅ Get typed JSON responses with the right status codes
+✅ Intercept both `fetch` and your favorite clients (Axios, etc.)
+✅ Reset state between tests for rock-solid isolation

+Built for **modern frontend testing** — fast, deterministic, and frustration-free.
-> Works great with **Vitest/Jest + React Testing Library**.
+Perfect companion for **Vitest/Jest + React Testing Library**.

 ---